VIKKYPATIL1/Plagiarism-Checker/README.md

 # Plagiarism-Checker
 The Plagiarism Checker is a Python-based application designed to detect similarities between text documents.
+Utilizing advanced algorithms and natural language processing techniques, the tool compares input texts against a database of existing content to identify potential plagiarism.
+It provides users with a detailed report highlighting matched sections and their sources, helping to maintain academic integrity and originality in written work.